spm/spm/README.md

 SPM.
 The SPM website has further details: https://www.fil.ion.ucl.ac.uk/spm/support/

-Please report bugs to the authors at <fil.spm@ucl.ac.uk>.
+Please report bugs via the [Issues page](https://github.com/spm/spm/issues) on SPM's Github repository.

-Peculiarities may actually be features, and should be raised on the SPM email discussion list, <spm@jiscmail.ac.uk>.

 # Authors

-SPM is developed under the auspices of Functional Imaging Laboratory (FIL), The Wellcome Centre for Human NeuroImaging, in the Queen Square Institute of Neurology at University College London (UCL), UK.
+SPM is developed under the auspices of the Methods Group at the Functional Imaging Laboratory (FIL), within the Department of Imaging Neuroscience, UCL Queen Square Institute of Neurology, University College London (UCL), UK.

 SPM94 was written primarily by Karl Friston in the first half of 1994, with assistance from John Ashburner (MRC-CU), Jon Heather (WDoIN), and